vmargb/parts-of-speech/README.md

 ## The problem this solves

+This tool is designed for recording long-form content like narration, podcasts, or voice-overs without the pressure of getting everything perfect in a single continuous take, similar to being in a 'recording booth' at a studio:

 Traditional recording software forces you to choose between two frustrating workflows: either record everything in one giant file and edit out the mistakes later(which can take hours), or repeatedly stop and start and edit the recording repeatedly, which becomes tedious.
 This project offers a middle path.
 You record in short segments, review each one immediately, and decide on the spot whether to keep or redo the segment(including previous takes) with a single keypress.
 The good takes get appended to your project automatically.
 No need to mess around with the audio timeline.